 Direct payments do not affect any other benefits you may be receiving.

 If you already get services from your local Trust, ask about direct payments.
-If you are applying for services for the first time, your local Trust should discuss the direct payments option with you when they assess your needs.
+If you are applying for services for the first time, your Trust should discuss direct payments with you when they assess your needs.

-Local Trusts can review direct payments as children's and families' needs change over time, just as they do when families are receiving services directly from a Trust.
+The Trust can review direct payments when a child or a family's needs change, just as they do when families receive services directly from a Trust.